ibm-cloudintegration/TechCon2020/api-led-integration/API-Led-CP4I.md

 ## Cloud Pak for Integration

 You will be using the *Cloud Pak for Integration* with this lab.
 The Cloud Pak for Integration is one of six Cloud Paks IBM has created that provide the full spectrum of integration capabilities in a single platform that can be deployed wherever you like, in any cloud.
 It is built on top of *Red Hat Open Shift* and provides the robust power and flexibility of Kubernetes that is purpose built for the enterprise.
 More information on Open Shift can be found [here](https://www.openshift.com/).
-The specific capabilities of the Cloud Pak for Integration are provided succintly for you below:
+The specific capabilities of the Cloud Pak for Integration are provided for you below:

 ### API lifecycle